sastanish/magnetosphere-T-models/README.md

 # How to compile/install

-This code is required to be compiled the fortran [NET-CDF library](https://docs.unidata.ucar.edu/netcdf-fortran/current/).
+This code requires the fortran [NET-CDF library](https://docs.unidata.ucar.edu/netcdf-fortran/current/).
 Below are compilation commands for the Intel and GNU compilers.

 ## Intel
 ```